reedhedges/AriaCoda/README.md

-threading and other OS portability wrappers with newer C++ standards, and possibly requiring use of smart pointers especially when objects or references are passed into or out of the ARIA API, as well as more consistent use of e.g. `std::string` rather than `char *`, use of standard types rather than types defined by ARIA, etc.  See [TODO.md](TODO.md) for details.
+threading and other OS portability wrappers with newer C++ standards, and possibly requiring use of smart pointers especially when objects or references are passed into or out of the ARIA API, as well as more consistent use of e.g. `std::string` or `std::string_view` rather than `char *`, use of standard types rather than types defined by ARIA, etc.  See [TODO.md](TODO.md) for details.

 Support and Contributing